Kellen-Linse/MQTT_Example/README.md

 ## Wiring Diagram for ESP32

 - Note the diagram does not show a built in LED so an external LED has been added for reference.
+- The built in LED is often on `GPIO2` or `GPIO13` check your boards layout or you can wire an LED as shown here.

 ![ESP32](./resources/ESP32.JPG)